 Corbin is a somewhat small city located in the state of Kentucky.
 With a population of 7,891 people and ten associated neighborhoods, Corbin is the 55th largest community in Kentucky.

-In terms of college education, Corbin is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.47% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Corbin is somewhat higher than in the average US city of 21.84%: 25.47% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Corbin in 2022 was $26,098, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $104,392 for a family of four.
 However, Corbin contains both very wealthy and poor people as well.